-The Huffington Post writer Marci Warhaft-Nadler shared tips for parents to keep their kids healthy.
-She said to stop the talk about weight gain and pick foods with healthy ingredients.
+Marci Warhaft-Nadler, a writer for The Huffington Post, shared tips for parents to keep their kids healthy.
+She said to stop talking about weight gain and instead pick foods with healthy ingredients.
 Listen to kids' bodies' hunger and satiety signals, and understand that kids are growing and have the appetites to match.
 Get active with your kids, and set examples by loving and respecting yourself.
 "Food should be enjoyed and not feared," she wrote.
 "Play more, stress less."

 Children certainly should be playing more, the Centers for Disease Control and Prevention (CDC) suggests.
 According to data from the CDC, around 17 percent of all children and adolescents in the United States have been diagnosed with obesity.
 In fact, the prevalence of obesity is almost 9 percent even among 2- to 5-year-olds.
 But it's important to note that childhood obesity is also more common among children in certain populations; for example, obesity disproportionally affects children from low-income families, according to the CDC.

-From 2000 to 2010, the overall prevalence of obesity among young low-income children aged 2 to 4 years old increased significantly from 14 percent in 2000 to 15.5 percent in 2004 and to 15.9 percent in 2010, according to the CDC.
-It did drop again to 14.5 percent in 2014, but the number still suggests that obesity is a public health issue for low-income families in particular.
+From 2000 to 2010, the overall presence of obesity among low-income children aged 2 to 4 years old increased significantly from 14 percent in 2000 to 15.5 percent in 2004 and to 15.9 percent in 2010, according to the CDC.
+It did drop again to 14.5 percent in 2014, but the number still suggests that obesity is a public health issue -- especially within for low-income families.

 Encouraging families to buy specific healthier foods from select supermarkets might then be cost prohibitive for American families who cope with overweight-related issues.